-- Extensive knowledge and understanding of the principles and practices of governmental administration in relation to accounting, purchasing, and financial reporting.
+- Knowledge and understanding of the principles and practices of governmental administration in relation to accounting, purchasing, and financial reporting.

-- Extensive knowledge and understanding of budgeting and municipal fiscal management.
+- Knowledge and understanding of budgeting and municipal fiscal management.

 - Knowledge and understanding of the organization, functions and financial challenges of municipal government administration.